Midi Nation is supported by our great readers. We might get a commission if you buy gear through a link on this page [at no additional cost to you].

 “The MDR7506 is built like a tank and neutral enough for guitar amps.”

-If you own a dedicated amp in 2020, it’s safe to say that you care about music.
+If you own a dedicated amp, it’s safe to say that you care about music.

 Maybe the amp in question is a guitar amp.
 Or maybe it’s even a basic DAC + amp combo.